kamsar/Dianoga/README.md

 ## Installation

 Dianoga has a NuGet package for Sitecore 7 and 8 (.NET 4.5).
 Just install it, __clear your App_Data/MediaCache folder__, and you're done.
+Note: Installing the package will take longer than most NuGet packages due to the bundled optimizers.

 The code should compile against Sitecore 6.x without issue.